Documentation

 to schedule the pipeline

-09 // INIT_SEQUENCE
+09 // Init Sequence

-- INSTALL: python.org or Anaconda
+- Install: python.org or Anaconda

-- EDITOR: VS Code + Python extension
+- Editor: VS Code + Python extension

-- FIRST: Clean a CSV with pandas
+- First: Clean a CSV with pandas

 JavaScript

-- INSTALL: None (runs in browser)
+- Install: None (runs in browser)

-- EDITOR: VS Code
+- Editor: VS Code

-- FIRST: Chart with Chart.js
+- First: Chart with Chart.js

 R

-- INSTALL: r-project.org
+- Install: r-project.org

-- EDITOR: RStudio (free)
+- Editor: RStudio (free)

-- FIRST: ggplot2 chart
+- First: ggplot2 chart

 SQL

-- PRACTICE: SQLite or online playgrounds
+- Practice: SQLite or online playgrounds

-- FIRST: Query a public dataset
+- First: Query a public dataset

 Bash

-- INSTALL: Already on Mac/Linux
+- Install: Already on Mac/Linux

-- WINDOWS: Git Bash or WSL
+- Windows: Git Bash or WSL

-- FIRST: Batch rename files
+- First: Batch rename files